docker/docs/userguide.md

 or you can retrieve an image and run Docker to build the container with the [`docker run`command](https://docs.docker.com/reference/commandline/run).

-To retrieve an image from DTR and then run Docker to build the container, add the needed info to `docker run`:
+To retrieve an image from Docker Trusted Registry and then run Docker to build the container, add the needed info to `docker run`:

         $ docker run dtr.yourdomain.com/yourusername/hello-mine